What Is Elidel (Pimecrolimus)?

 How does Elidel (pimecrolimus) work to treat plaque psoriasis?

 Pimecrolimus is a type of drug called a calcineurin inhibitor.
 Psoriasis is an autoimmune condition that causes special cells called T-cells to activate and trigger inflammation that is not needed.
 This inflammation causes too many new skin cells to be produced, which causes skin cells to build up and form plaques.
 Pimecrolimus works by preventing the T-cells from activating, which reduces inflammation, skin redness, and itching.
 It may also help to reduce plaques1.

 Studies are currently being carried out so that researchers can learn more about the effects that different forms of pimecrolimus may have on treating plaque psoriasis symptoms2.
 Because it is not approved by the FDA for treating psoriasis, there are no official recommendations about dosing and application.
 If you are prescribed pimecrolimus for plaque psoriasis, then your healthcare provider will provide you with guidance about how to use it5.

 What are the possible side effects of using Elidel (pimecrolimus)?

 There are no specific precautions for the use of topical calcineurin inhibitors such as pimecrolimus for treating psoriasis.
 This is not an exhaustive list of side effects.
-However, it should be noted that all of the information, such as most common side effects, has been gathered from their use in treating atopic dermatitis.
+However, it should be noted that all of the information, such as the most common side effects, has been gathered from their use in treating atopic dermatitis.

-Among people with atopic dermatitis, the most common side effects of treatment with pimecrolimus is a burning sensation or warm feeling where the medicine is applied.
+Among people with atopic dermatitis, the most common side effect of treatment with pimecrolimus is a burning sensation or warm feeling where the medicine is applied.
 This is experienced by 2%-26% of patients, but it will usually go away after a few days of treatment2.
 If it lasts longer than that, you should let your healthcare provider know.

 Other common side effects of treatment with pimecrolimus include: